SmalsResearch/bePelias/README.md

 - We have sometimes "building" result, but with "no_hn" transformer.
 - add a "reverse" endpoint
 - clean variable names in prepare_best_file
-- uniformize coordinates in geocode and searchcity
 - model: split "name" in name street, name municipality... ?
 - remove retired addresses from interpolation
+- feed: file cleanup on region